dgc-cgn/CAS-Digital-Trust/public-information/certificate-issuance.md

 Grounds for action are brought to the attention of the Quality Manager, who reviews the information and decides whether to proceed.
 Either way, they issue a letter to the client via registered mail / courier advising them of the details of the grounds for action and the decision on whether to proceed.

-If the Quality Manager decides to proceed, the client must reply to CIOSC India within fourteen days of receipt of letter.
+If the Quality Manager decides to proceed, the client must reply to DGC India within fourteen days of receipt of letter.

 If the Quality Manager determines that the action or position contained in the client reply is satisfactory, they issue a letter stating this, and mails it to the client via registered mail.